November 26, 2024

 Tarot and Oracle Decks have exploded into the common experience since the 1990s.
 Today there are literally thousands of decks to choose from, including out-of-print decks and newly published ones.
 AskAstrology wants to help you find the perfect deck or decks for you by reviewing a different tarot and oracle deck each month.

-Our current reviewer, Philip Young, PhD, is a professional tarot and oracle card reader, who began reading cards for payment in 1992.
+Philip Young, PhD, our current reviewer, started as a professional tarot and oracle card reader in 1992.
+He now offers paid readings.
 Since then he has read cards for thousands of people, in person and at a distance, in the United States and around the world.
 He also has a large personal collection of tarot and oracle decks, letting clients select from his many decks to do readings for them.

 He has been writing tarot and oracle deck reviews for AskAstrology since March of 2019.
-As a professional reader and reviewer, he considers the quality and size of the cards, visual accessibility of the art, quality of the companion text of the deck, and potential usefulness in professional practice when making his evaluations.
+As a professional reader and reviewer, Philip assesses card quality and size.
+He examines the visual accessibility of the art and the quality of the deck’s companion text.
+Additionally, he evaluates each deck’s potential usefulness in professional practice.

 Next after this publicity